wazuh/wazuh-documentation/source/amazon/services/cloudtrail.rst

 Wazuh configuration
 -------------------

-1. Open the Wazuh configuration file (``/var/ossec/etc/ossec.conf``) and add the following configuration block to enable the integration with CloudTrail.
-Enter the IAM credentials you created before and the AWS Account ID of the CloudTrail logs to be processed:
+1. Open the Wazuh configuration file (``/var/ossec/etc/ossec.conf``) and add the following configuration block to enable the integration with CloudTrail:

 .. code-block:: xml